Skip to content

 Open navigation

-One of the most exciting fields of modern health care development, advances in genetics and genomics offer significant potential to benefit both patients and those providing health care services.
-New techniques are improving options around screening, diagnosis, treatment, pharmacogenomics, and general lifestyle advice; and have the potential to affect the work of every practicing nurse in the U.S.
+One of the most vital fields of modern healthcare development, enabling Precision Medicine and Precision Health, is genomics, with significant potential to benefit both patients and healthcare providers.
+New techniques are improving options around screening, diagnosis, treatment, pharmacogenomics, and general lifestyle advice, and have the potential to affect the work of every practicing nurse in the U.S.

-Patients now expect nurses to have an understanding of the care issues around genetics; while the ethical dimension is of paramount concern for nurses, who now have to take into account the ethical challenges around offering these new treatments.
-At the American Nurses Association (ANA), we are determined to help equip nurses with the tools they need to deal with these challenges, both in terms of educating on the specifics of new treatments, and helping promote a better understanding of the ethical issues surrounding them.
+Patients now expect nurses to understand the care issues related to genetics; while the ethical dimension is of paramount concern to nurses, they must also consider the ethical challenges of offering these new treatments.
+At the American Nurses Association (ANA), we are providing nurses the tools they need to address these challenges, both by educating on the specifics of new treatments and by promoting a better understanding of the ethical issues surrounding them.

 Setting the standard

-With that in mind, in 2005 we partnered with the National Cancer Institute ,the National Human Genome Research Institute, and the Office of Rare Diseases of the National Institutes of Health to convene a panel of nurse leaders to identify, review, seek public comment, and publish a new framework for educating nurses on the issue.
-The panel’s efforts produced The Essential Nursing Competencies and Curricula Guidelines for Genetics and Genomics, which established the minimum basis for preparing the modern nursing workforce to deliver competent genetic and genomic-focused care.
+In 2005, ANA partnered with the National Cancer Institute, the National Human Genome Research Institute, and the Office of Rare Diseases of the National Institutes of Health to convene a panel of nurse leaders to identify, review, seek public comment, and publish a new framework for educating nurses on the issue.
+The panel’s efforts produced The Essential Nursing Competencies and Curricula Guidelines for Genetics and Genomics, which established the minimum foundation for preparing the modern nursing workforce to deliver competent, genetic- and genomic-focused care.

-Endorsed by 47 representative nursing organizations and the National Coalition of Health Professional Educators in Genetics (NCHPEG), and updated in a new edition in 2008, the document still provides the gold standard for practicing nurses when it comes to the impact of genetics and genomics.
+Endorsed by 47 representative nursing organizations and the National Coalition of Health Professional Educators in Genetics (NCHPEG), and updated in a new edition in 2008, the document remains the gold standard for practicing nurses regarding the impact of genetics and genomics.

 Find out more about ESSENTIALS OF GENOMIC NURSING: COMPETENCIES